-Cabbage has been recorded as a casual in many places in Kent, clearly of cultivated origins, and there have been coastal occurrences of B. oleracea which do not fit into the maritime cliff habitat pattern (such as the recording of a small group on shingle at Lade, Dungeness, TR0721, in 2013) and which are best not treated as part of the putative native distribution, although included in the accompanying 2010-16 map.
+Cabbage has been recorded as a casual in many places in Kent, clearly of cultivated origins, and there have been coastal occurrences of B. oleracea which do not fit into the maritime cliff habitat pattern (such as the recording of a small group on shingle at Lade, Dungeness, TR0721, in 2013) and which are best not treated as part of the putative native distribution.
+Mapping is not straightforward, as recorders may have recorded under either B. oleracea or B. oleracea var. oleracea; and records of the former may be either true Wild Cabbage or a casual escape from cultivation.
+So two 2010-18 distribution maps are given here, one with all B. oleracea records, including var. oleracea, and the other with records of var. oleracea only, although the latter understates the position because of the way in which records have been made.